Mahogany obsidian Mexico A (rough stone)

 Sold individually.

-Colors and shapes may vary from one stone to another
+Colors and shapes may vary from stone to stone.

-Obsidian is a volcanic rock rich in silica.
-Different kinds of obsidian exist.
-They differ due to the chemical composition of the rock.
+Obsidian is a silica-rich volcanic rock.
+Different types of obsidian exist, differing due to the rock's chemical composition.
 Obsidian is actually a natural glass.
-It forms during an eruption of lava rich in silica with less than 3% water.
-As it leaves the volcano, it cools very quickly, freezing the crystallization process.
+It forms during an eruption of silica-rich lava with less than 3% water.
+Upon exiting the volcano, it cools very rapidly, freezing the crystallization process.

-This may be similar to a piece of lava suddenly frozen as it leaves the volcano.
-The direct consequence of this phenomenon is the impossibility for the rock to crystallize.
-The result is the creation of a volcanic glass with a uniform texture and which we describe as an amorphous mineral.
-Furthermore, obsidian has sharp edges and blades of great finesse.
+This can be compared to a piece of lava suddenly solidifying as it emerges from a volcano.
+The direct consequence of this phenomenon is the inability of the rock to crystallize.
+The result is the creation of a volcanic glass with a uniform texture, which is referred to as an amorphous mineral.
+Furthermore, obsidian has sharp edges and very fine blades.
 It is a natural mineral with a complex composition.

-So, obsidian consists mainly of silicon dioxide about 70%, or even more.
-Its fracture is conchoidal (i.e. furrowed with curved and concentric striations) and its hardness is 7 to 7.5 on the Mohs scale.
-It has different colors, different reflections due to the volcano where it was discovered and its various inclusions.
+Thus, obsidian is essentially composed of silicon dioxide, about 70% or more.
+Its fracture is conchoidal (i.e., furrowed with curved and concentric striations) and its hardness is 7 to 7.5 on the Mohs scale.
+It has different colors and different reflections due to the volcano where it was discovered and its various inclusions.
 It should be noted that each deposit, linked to a volcano, provides a different obsidian.

-Green, brown, gray or black, it can sometimes have golden, silver, or even all the colors of the rainbow reflections (effect produced by the presence of hematites or magnesites).
+Green, brown, gray or black, it can sometimes have reflections of gold, silver, or even all the colors of the rainbow, (effect produced by the presence of hematites or magnesite).
 It also happens that two colors of obsidian mix.

-We find traces of obsidian in certain sharp objects dating from approximately 2 to 4 million years ago, particularly in Kenya.
-During archaeological excavations, knives, arrows and spears were discovered.
-Sometimes, obsidian depending on its composition can be polished to make rustic mirrors.
+Traces of obsidian are found in some sharp objects dating back approximately 2 to 4 million years, particularly in Kenya.
+Archaeological excavations have discovered knives, arrows, and spears.
+Sometimes, depending on its composition, obsidian can be polished to make rustic mirrors.

-As early as 7,000 BC, obsidian was widely used in surgery because of its cutting properties.
-We find traces of trepanation, removal of part of the skull bone either to clean a wound or to bring in spirits.
+As early as 7,000 BC, obsidian was widely used in surgery due to its cutting properties.
+Evidence of trepanation, the removal of a portion of the skull bone either to clean a wound or to attract spirits, has been found.

 In Mesopotamia, traces of obsidian blades have been identified as early as 5,000 BC.

-In Egypt, obsidian was brought from the Red Sea, Greece or Italy.
-The Egyptians used it for its beauty, mystery and value.
+In Egypt, obsidian was brought back from the Red Sea, Greece, or Italy.
+The Egyptians used it for its beauty, mystery, and value.
 They made the eyes of their statues, notably those in the mask of Tutankhamun (1323 BC).
-Obsius, returning from Ethiopia, brought back obsidians and decided to give them their name, obsidianus in Latin.
-Obsidian was used to make all kinds of ornamental objects, jewelry and tools.
+Obsius, returning from Ethiopia, brought back obsidian and decided to give it their name, obsidianus in Latin.
+Obsidian was used to make all kinds of ornamental objects, jewelry, and tools.

 However, in Mexico, there is another legend.
-At a time when the natives lacked food, men went hunting where they had to face wild beasts, even mammoths.
-They left women and children under the protection of the elders.
+When the natives were short of food, the men went hunting, where they had to face wild beasts, even mammoths.
+They left their wives and children under the protection of the elders.
 Then, one day, the tribe was attacked by wild and ferocious hyenas.
-But the elders no longer had weapons when young Obsid, son of the most valiant of warriors, saw a shiny black stone on the ground.
+But the elders no longer had any weapons when young Obsid, son of the most valiant warrior, saw a shiny black stone on the ground.
 He tied it securely to a piece of wood.
-He threw this makeshift weapon at one of the hyenas, who screamed in pain, causing all the others to flee.
-The whole tribe honored the young Obsid and granted him the status of warrior and the stone was thus baptized in his name.
+He threw this makeshift weapon at one of the hyenas, which screamed in pain, causing all the others to flee.
+The entire tribe honored young Obsid and granted him the status of warrior, and the stone was thus named in his name.

-In the Navajo tribe, obsidian was one of the 4 sacred stones.
+Among the Navajo tribe, obsidian was one of the four sacred stones.
 Obsidian Mountain corresponds to Mount Hesperus.
-In some stories of their creation, man's heart is said to have been created by the gods with obsidian.
+In some creation stories, the human heart was said to have been created by the gods from obsidian.

-For generations, mages, sorcerers and prophets have used polished obsidian as a mirror.
-They claimed to be able to read the future in it.
-But it was Dr John Dee (1527 - 1608) who used it again to spread his prophecies.
-He became very famous and the story goes that he helped foil certain plots against the English crown.
+For generations, magicians, sorcerers, and prophets have used polished obsidian as a mirror.
+They claimed to be able to read the future through it.
+But it was Dr. John Dee (1527-1608) who used it again to spread his prophecies.
+It became very famous, and the story goes that it helped thwart certain plots against the English crown.

-The main deposits of obsidian are located in Mexico (Mahogany mahogany obsidian), Madagascar, the United States, etc.
+The main obsidian deposits are located in Mexico (Mahogany obsidian), Madagascar, the United States, etc.

-Sometimes it happens that two obsidians mix and become a single specimen.
-The most famous color combination is mahogany obsidian.
+Sometimes, two obsidians blend together to become a single specimen.
+The most well-known color combination is mahogany obsidian.
 It has two colors: mahogany and black.
 Mahogany obsidian is actually a natural glass.

 In fact, this stone is a rather brown to red variety with brown or black spots.
 These colors are due to metallic traces.

-This stone has a very affordable cost.
-You get a stone, or even a piece of jewelry for around ten euros.
-Raw stones are even cheaper.
-There are layers of obsidian that can be up to 40 m thick.
-This stone has a very sharp conchoidal break.
+This stone is very affordable.
+You can get a single stone, or even a piece of jewelry, for around ten euros.
+Rough stones are even cheaper.
+There are layers of obsidian that can be up to 40 meters thick.
+This stone has a very sharp conchoidal fracture.

-Mahogany obsidian is an excellent anchoring stone with great protective power.
+Mahogany obsidian is an excellent grounding stone with great protective power.
 However, it is said to be less powerful than black obsidian.
 It is therefore easier to wear every day.

-It brings a sense of responsibility and provides more lucidity in decision-making.
-It gives strength, courage and determination.
+It brings a sense of responsibility and provides greater clarity in decision-making.
+It gives strength, courage, and determination.

-This stone helps to soothe accumulated anger and remorse.
-It allows them to be faced and overcome.
-She brings forgiveness.
+This stone helps soothe accumulated anger and remorse.
+It allows one to confront and overcome them.
+It brings forgiveness.

-It is an essential link between Man and the Earth.
-This stone offers the immense advantage of promoting anchoring.
+It's an essential link between Man and the Earth.
+This stone offers the immense benefit of promoting grounding.
 The person knows exactly what they want.
-She sets concrete goals and succeeds in achieving them.
+They set concrete goals and succeed in achieving them.

 Mahogany obsidian Mexico A (rough stone)